daniel-akinyemi/daniel-akinyemi/README.md

 **`Digital Craftsman (Full Stack Developer)`**

-I am a Javascript Developer with a focus on building cutting-edge and accessible software
+I am a Fullstack Developer with a passion for building great and bleeding-edge software

  **I am open to**: